 When your current mortgage deal ends, you will automatically be transferred onto your lender’s Standard Variable Rate (SVR).
 Generally, this is higher than the previous fixed or discounted rate.
 If automatically transferred onto an SVR, you could see your monthly mortgage payments vastly increase (although they may also go down).
 This is when a lot of borrowers look to remortgage to find a better deal.

 Timing is critical here, as you will need to get a new deal in place before you begin to pay a potentially higher SVR.
 By searching elsewhere for a better rate, you could make considerable monthly savings.
-The best mortgage rates are generally introductory deals for new customers, so researching the whole market could prove beneficial.
-Your current lender could also offer a rate you can switch to which are exclusive to existing customers, although an introductory rate elsewhere may still beat this.
+The best mortgage rates are generally introductory deals for new customers, so getting a broker to search the whole market could prove beneficial.
+Your current lender could also offer a rate you can switch to which are exclusive to existing customers.

 You want a better rate

 It may also be possible to remortgage if you simply want a better rate, even if you have not yet come to the end of the fixed term of your mortgage.
-However, you may incur early repayment charges.
-It is essential to check the terms of your mortgage before you make any decisions.
+Think carefully on this as you may incur early repayment charges.
+It is essential to check the terms of your mortgage before you make any rash decisions.
 See below for more information on these possible costs.

 Interest rates are rising